paidy/interview/forex-mtl/README.md

 ## Anaylsis

-TL;DR, we can add a configurable cache layer to achieve the requirements.
+In short, we can add a configurable cache layer to achieve the requirements.

 According to the requirements, I know that 1000 requests limitation per one token per day.
 However, this local proxy will provide more than 10000 requests daily.
 If we assume the token is used for an external commercial API service, the naive idea is to buy more quotas or more tokens.
 But that raises the cost and may not be the expectation of an engineer.